surya-mohapatra/Maryland-Traffic-Analysis-Dashboard/README.md

 ## Technical Solution

 The solution involves a Streamlit-based web application that dynamically visualizes traffic data obtained from Maryland's Department of Transportation(2).
-Key features include interactive widgets for selecting specific years for comparison, and the ability to generate bar plots and data tables.
+Key features include interactive menus for selecting specific years for comparison, and the ability to generate bar plots and data tables.
 The backend is powered by Python app.py script, with data analysis conducted using Pandas module and visualizations created with Seaborn and Matplotlib modules.
 This approach makes the dashboard interactive and responsive, allowing for data exploration.

 ## Repository Contents